 There are several reasons to prune a plant.
 Some obvious reasons would be if limbs are touching your home or other structure, if limbs are growing into power lines or hanging over the road too far, or if there is excessive deadwood in the tree.
-We have four main categories for reason why pruning should happen: safety, plant health, growth control, plant training.
+We have four main categories for reasons why pruning should happen: safety, plant health, growth control, and plant training.

 Safety

 This may be the most obvious reason to prune a tree.
 Limbs may be in contact with a structure, obstructing access to roads, driveways, or exits, or even touching powerlines.
 Or maybe they are overhanging a place with a lot of foot traffic: sidewalk, playground, deck, or balcony.
-You don’t necessarily need prune these immediately, but you should watch them closely.
-If they start to look like they are dying or diseased, or start getting in the way of everyday activities, call us and we’ll come take a look.
+You don’t necessarily need to prune these immediately, but you should watch them closely.
+If they start to look like they are dying or diseased, or start getting in the way of everyday activities, call us and we’ll come to take a look.

 Plant Health

-Trimming diseased or rotten growth form a tree will prevent the issue from spreading.
+Trimming diseased or rotten growth from a tree will prevent the issue from spreading.
 Correctly identifying what should be excised is a job for a professional.
 Nelson Tree Specialist provides certified arborists to correctly diagnose your plants.

 Sometimes trees may look like they have unnatural growth, but actually are healthy.
 For instance, Maryland’s Sweetgum trees grow a corky wedge along the branches.
 This may look abnormal to some, but it is characteristic of this type of tree.